microsoft/SEAL/README.md

 One may ask how compression can help when ciphertext and key data is supposed to be indistinguishable from random.
 In Microsoft SEAL `Ciphertext` objects consist of a large number of integers modulo specific prime numbers (`coeff_modulus` primes).
 When using the CKKS scheme in particular, these prime numbers can be quite small (e.g., 30 bits), but the data is nevertheless serialized as 64-bit integers.
-Therefore, it is not uncommon that almost half of the ciphertext bytes are zeros, and applying a general-purpose compression algorithm is a convenient way of getting rid this wasted space.
+Therefore, it is not uncommon that almost half of the ciphertext bytes are zeros, and applying a general-purpose compression algorithm is a convenient way of getting rid of this wasted space.
 The BFV scheme benefits typically less from this technique, because the prime numbers used for the `coeff_modulus` encryption parameter tend to be larger, and integers modulo these prime numbers fill more of each 64-bit word.
-Compressed serialization can be applied to any serializable Microsoft SEAL object &ndash; not just to `Ciphertext` and keys .
+Compressed serialization can be applied to any serializable Microsoft SEAL object &ndash; not just to `Ciphertext` and keys.

 If Microsoft SEAL is compiled with ZLIB or Zstandard support, compression will automatically be used for serialization; see `Serialization::compr_mode_default` in [native/src/seal/serialization.h](native/src/seal/serialization.h).
 However, it is always possible to explicitly pass `compr_mode_type::none` to serialization methods to disable compression.